kissmetrics/km-support/_posts/2012-11-27-salesforce.md

 * A Salesforce account.
 The integration requires the ability to [create a Visualforce page][visualforce-page], which should be available in every edition.
 * An existing KISSmetrics account
-* KISSmetrics KEY and SECRET from your KISSmetrics account.
-Please email [support@kissmetrics.com][request] for your unique KISSmetrics account KEY and SECRET for Salesforce.
+* KISSmetrics API KEY and SECRET from your KISSmetrics account.
+Please email [support@kissmetrics.com][request] for your unique KISSmetrics account API KEY and SECRET for Salesforce.

 The Salesforce-KISSmetrics integration shows you customer activity pulled straight from KISSmetrics into your Salesforce Contacts.
 See *what* a customer has done, *when* they did it, *where* they came from, and *how* they are experiencing your business.
 You’ll have a 360 degree view of how to approach leads and opportunities.